BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 As previously stated, various movements are already crafting vibrant visions of the future, a prospect that is truly heartening.
 Additionally, art can serve as a platform for constructing and contributing to these emerging utopian futures towards which we can strive.
 In particular, musical performances can ignite the *Dionysian* flame, a counterforce to a calculating *Apollonian* worldview.

+>Music, if regarded as an expression of the world, is in the highest degree a unversal language that is even related to the universality of concepts much as those are related to particular things.
+Yet its universality is by no means that empty universality of abstraction. -- Schopenhauer

 Enthusiasm, decadence, instinct, chaotic emotions, sexuality, and ecstasy shatter the boundaries of the conceivable by revealing the beauty of the tragedy in which we are all entwined -- that is, the beauty and mystery of life or *Dasein* itself.
 Music can expose existential tensions and the paradoxical beauty of the complex perversity of erotic desire; elements which our culture is so eager to conceal.
 As Jeff Baker, an ethnomusicologist, writes: